simplefoc/simplefoc.github.io/docs/simplefoc_library/code/communication/commander/motion.md

 ## Target setting in one line
 Commander interface enables the user to set the target value for the motion control as well as the limits at once.
-However different motion control strategies have different numbers of limits (angle, velocity, torque) so depending of the motion control mode used the behavior of the command will change:
+However different motion control strategies have different numbers of limits (angle, velocity, torque) so depending of the motion control mode used the behaviour of the command will change:

 This feature is available to the user if any one of the three interfaces is added to the `Commander`.